-Visibility of women has to lead to a situation that goes far beyond equality and opportunities with women.
-When other equalities are widening gender equality for all is a mirage.
-A few may climb the ladder of success, but the majority remain excluded.
-A situation of passively accepted subordination is unacceptable in terms of rights and quality of life.
+Visibility of women has to lead to a situation that goes far beyond equality of opportunities.
+An institutionalized injustice is still undermining the quality of life of millions of women.
+When other equalities are widening, gender equality for all is a mirage.
+A few may appear to be now in greater numbers in traditional male feuds, but the majority remain excluded.
+In the perspective on an overall goal of quality of life, based on universal rights, a situation of passively accepted subordination is unacceptable.
 There won't be any new world order if some 90 countries still have reservations about the Convention on Elimination of Discrimination against Women.
 If human rights are to become the basis of a new world order, this most flagrant violation has to be banned.